353words/simulations/README.md

 31 }
 ```

-Listing 10 show the simulation code.
+Listing 10 shows the simulation code.
 On line 16 we initialized the counters for the number of people who are actually sick `numSick` and the number of people who have been diagnosed as sick `numDiagnosed`.
-On line 18 we draw and random person who might be sick 1/1000 of the times.
+On line 18 we draw a random person who might be sick 1/1000 of the times.
 If the person is sick, we increment both `numSick` and `numDiagnosed` on lines 20 & 21.
 On line 32, if the person is not sick, we use a 1/20 probability (5%) to see if they were incorrectly diagnosed as sick.
 If this is the case, we increment `numDiagnosed` on line 25.
-Finally we return the fraction of people who are actually sick out the number of people who were diagnosed as sick.
+Finally we return the fraction of people who are actually sick out of the number of people who were diagnosed as sick.

 **Listing 11: Running the simulation**